 If you do not already have a financial plan in place for your country of residence, you need to take a fresh look at your savings and investments.
 Are they actually better suited to a UK resident?
 Do they meet your risk/reward appetite?
 Are you taking advantage of suitable tax-efficient opportunities available in your new country of residence?

-Successful investing is about having a strategy specifically based around your personal circumstances, time horizon, needs, aims and risk tolerance.
-You should ensure you have adequate diversification to avoid over-exposure to any given country (including the UK), asset type, sector or company.
+Successful investing is about having a strategy specifically based on your personal circumstances, time horizon, needs, aims, and risk tolerance.
+You should ensure you have adequate diversification to avoid over-exposure to any given country (including the UK), asset type, sector, or company.
 Explore investment structures that allow multi-currency flexibility to help minimise exchange rate risk.

 Pensions